 CAISO, SCE, PG&E, Calpine, Middle River, and CEERT support the Working Group proposal as a reasonable compromise.
-AReM, Cal Advocates, and CalCCA generally support the proposal but seek consideration of the impact of derating hydro resources on the supply stack.29 Calpine suggests the methodology be mandatory to better reflect actual hydro availability.30 SCE and PG&E respond that an optional methodology allows resources to reflect facility upgrades or operational changes by allowing them to increase QC values up to Pmax.31
+AReM, Cal Advocates, and CalCCA generally support the proposal but seek consideration of the impact of derating hydro resources on the supply stack.29 Calpine suggests the methodology be mandatory to better reflect actual hydro availability.30 SCE and

-AReM Track 2 Comments at 17, Cal Advocates Track 2 Comments at 20, CalCCA Track 2 Comments at 15.
+29 AReM Track 2 Comments at 17, Cal Advocates Track 2 Comments at 20, CalCCA Track 2 Comments at 15.